WHAT ARE PARTIAL DENTURES?

 You may also want to choose flexible dentures, which your dentist will be able to advise you on.

 It’s important to take good care of them so they stay fresh and comfortable in your mouth.
 Adopting a daily cleaning regime is important to keep them looking their best.
-To help remove tough stains, soak your partial dentures in a denture cleaning solution, such as Polident®, for 3 minutes – or as indicated by the directions on the pack.
+To help remove tough stains, soak your partial dentures in a denture cleaning solution, such as Polident, overnight – or as indicated by the directions on the pack.

 Brushing your dentures using a special soft-bristled brush will help ensure you give your dentures a thorough clean and get rid of any leftover debris.
 Rinse your dentures thoroughly under running water to wash off the remaining solution before wearing them again so they feel fresh.